-Time to Talk Day is about us all being open to the idea of talking – we all have mental health, and by having conversations about it we can help ourselves and others.
-It’s not about encouraging people to talk about a mental health problem if they don’t want to.
+Time to Talk Day is about us all being open to the idea of talking – we all have mental health and by having conversations about it we can help ourselves and others.
+It’s not about encouraging people to talk about a mental health issue if they don’t want to.

 Running an event in your community, sharing articles or videos, hosting a lunch and learn session at work, or asking others how they’re doing are simple ways to start conversations about mental health and show the people in your life you’re prepared to talk and listen without judgment.